Costs & PricingMyDentalFly Official

 For 3+ missing teeth, a partial denture (£700–£1,000 UK) is cheapest.
 For full-arch replacement, All-on-4 implants (£5,000 in Turkey vs £18,000 in the UK) replace an entire arch of teeth on just 4 implants — the most cost-effective implant solution for extensive tooth loss.

-The Dental Health Report — free and worth £50 — is the right first step.
+The dental package — free and worth £50 — is the right first step.
 It takes 2 minutes, maps your missing teeth on the interactive dental chart, and gives you a clear recommendation before you contact any clinic.

 See also: All-on-4 Guide